On your journey up the frequency range, you will experience energetic decluttering. You’ll lose the heavy energy, and replace it with light.

 As you notice this positive upturn in your mood, find anything that makes you laugh.
 Find a funny movie, kids, pets, comedians, old musicals.
 Live animal cams, such as Kitten Rescue, are a great option.Go for goofy; tune in, and let yourself laugh.

 Laughing will naturally raise your frequency.

 Consider it assistance…but just like aliens that won’t land on the White House lawn to save us all, your frequency is your own responsibility.
 You must process the feelings.
 Use laughter as your gas pedal, and keep it steady.

-Noticing, and acknowledging your improved feelings is what moves you into to the carpool lane.
-Also, please congratulate yourself for the accomplishment of being conscious of your own clearing process.
-It takes strength to observe your own behavior, and to love yourself unconditionally in all life situations.
+Noticing, and acknowledging your improved feelings is what moves you into the carpool lane.
+Also, please congratulate yourself on the accomplishment of being conscious of your own clearing process.
+It takes strength to observe your own behavior and to love yourself unconditionally in all life situations.